I graduated in 1997 in 'Furniture

 connected with the field of conservation and restoration.

-the profession, where it can be misunderstood as a substitute for
+the profession, not as a substitute for

 I still work with another graduate of the course on occasional large joint projects.

 essential experience traditionally sought from apprenticeships.
-Along
+Working

 appropriate balance between conservation and restoration in whatever